NAV

 remove_text Optional text If set to 'true', enables the text removal feature for improved results when removing purely textual watermarks.
 Note that this may remove all text from your image.

-The inital request doesn't require mask_base and mask_brush.
+The inital request doesn't require mask_brush.

 Response